 If you’d rather just stay on land, Blue Heron Park is also just a great place to have a picnic (tables are provided), pick blackberries (seasonal, of course) or stroll along the rocky shore.
-The unique sandstone formations seen from the water hosts some pretty awesome tide pools up on the beach too.
+The unique sandstone formations viewed from the water host some pretty awesome tide pools up on the beach too.
 These tide pools are created by the erosion of the waves splashing up on shore.

 Other Yellow Point Attractions